BrittanyClarke/Project1/README.md

 	./ftpClient 127.0.0.1 58000

 Commands:
+get: copy file with the name <remote_filename> from remote directory to local directory
+EXAMPLE: get <remote_filename>

 ls: To view all the files and subdirectories within the current remote directory, type 'ls' and hit 'enter'
 EXAMPLE: myftp> ls